LAST UPDATE: 24/9/2020 – 16:30

 There is currently no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid being exposed to the virus.
 There are general principles anyone can follow to help prevent the spread of respiratory viruses, including

-- students/staff who feel unwell (or develop high temperature or a new cough) should stay at home for 14 days;
+- students/staff who feel unwell (or develop high temperature or a new continuous cough) should stay at home for 10 days in the first instance and arrange for an antigen test.
+Should that return negative it is possible to return to school ;

-- students/staff who reside with another person displaying symptoms should stay at home for 14 days;
+- students/staff who reside with another person displaying symptoms should stay at home for 14 days when they or a member of the household tests positive ;

 - washing your hands often – with liquid soap and water, or use alcohol sanitiser if handwashing facilities are not available.
 This is particularly important after taking public transport; covering your cough or sneeze with a tissue, then throwing the tissue in a bin.
 Students, staff and visitors should wash their hands